KhiopsML/khiops-doc/docs/tutorials/docker.md

 **Running a Python Script**

-Similarly, you can use the Python image to run a Khiops-Python script:
+Similarly, you can use the Python image to run a script from the Khiops Python library:

 ```bash
 docker run -v $PWD:/my_volume \